funksft/pingus/readme.txt

-We are bored in the city.
+We are bored in the city, there is no longer any Temple of the Sun.

-There is no hacienda anymore.
 A hacienda must be built.